google/loaner/docs/setup_guide.md

 #### shared/config.ts

 +   **`PROD`** is the Google Cloud Project ID that the production version of GnG will operate in.
-You will need to place the Google Cloud Project ID in the empty string next to `export const PROD = '';`.
+You will need to replace the string 'prod-app-engine-project' with the ID of your project.
 This is the same ID used for ON_PROD in loaner/web_app/constants.py.

 +   **`WEB_APP_CLIENT_IDS`** is the OAuth2 Client ID you created previously that the Web App frontend will use to authenticate to the backend.
 This is the